MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. When a checklist is selected, the **gblSelectedChecklist** global variable is used to store the selected checklist and the associated checklist steps are collected using the **colFormChecklistSteps** collection.

-1. If the checklist steps count if less than or equal to zero then the app shows a warning message that the user can’t perform an inspection.
+1. If the checklist steps count if less than or equal to zero, then the app shows a warning message that the user can’t perform an inspection.
 This behavior is controlled by the **gblDisplayNoStepWarning** global variable.

 1. If the checklist steps count is greater than zero, then the app takes the user to the Overview screen.